NSW Boat Licence

 Course programme

-- Onboard safety and emergency preparedness
+- Onboard safety and emergency awareness

 - Navigation marks and buoyage

-- Collision regulations (IRPCS) and legal boating responsibilities
+- Collision regulations (IRPCS) and legal responsibilities

-Practical skills (afternoon session)
+NSW Boat Licence Practical Training (afternoon session)

 Equipment and instructors